 All the independent challenged claims recite the term "instant voice message."
 In particular, claims 1 and 6 recite a client platform system for "generating an instant voice message and a messaging system for transmitting the instant voice message."
 Claims 1 and 6 further require storing the "instant voice message" and, depending on the claim, performing certain actions, such as retrieving, deleting, compressing, and decompressing the "instant voice message."
-Claim 9 also recites generating and transmitting the "instant voice message," but adds that "the instant voice message."
+Claim 9 also recites generating and transmitting the "instant voice message," but adds that "the instant voice message application attaches one or more files to the instant voice message."